 - 1. T1 services are not included on the charts in this section because T1 refers to community-based services only. - 2.
-T2 services apply only to rural and remote sites (in urban sites, "best practice" is to admit children and youth with MH conditions to a site which has pediatric &/or specialty child & adolescent psychiatry inpatient beds). - 3.
 T2, T3 & T4 services are provided on general medical/surgical inpatient units or pediatric-specific inpatient units.
-T5 & T6 services are provided on specialty child & adolescent psychiatry inpatient units. - 4.
-Refer to Appendix 2 for Referral Algorithms: - (1) Children under Age 12 (1A Non-certifiable; 1B Certifiable); and - (2) Youth Ages 12 to 18.9 Yrs (2A Non-certifiable; 2B Certifiable)
+T5 & T6 services are provided on specialty child & adolescent psychiatry inpatient units. - 3.
+Refer to Appendix 3 for Referral Algorithms: - (1) Children under Age 12 (1A Non-certifiable; 1B Certifiable); and - (2) Youth Ages 12 to 18.9 Yrs (2A Non-certifiable; 2B Certifiable)